Black Monday (1987): Market forces

 Several events have been cited as potential triggers for the initial fall in stock prices.
 One of these was a proposed tax change that would make corporate takeovers more costly.
-However, Nobel-prize winning economist Robert J. Shiller surveyed 889 investors (605 individual investors and 284 institutional investors) immediately after the crash regarding several aspects of their experience at the time.
+However, Nobel Memorial prize winning economist Robert J. Shiller surveyed 889 investors (605 individual investors and 284 institutional investors) immediately after the crash regarding several aspects of their experience at the time.
 Only three institutional investors and no individual investors reported a belief that the news regarding proposed tax legislation was a trigger for the crash.

 Other factors often cited include a general feeling that stocks were overvalued and were certain to undergo a correction, the decline of the dollar, persistent trade and budget deficits, and rising interest rates.
 According to Shiller, the most common responses to his survey were related to a general mindset of investors at the time: a "gut feeling" of an impending crash, perhaps driven by excessive debt.
 This aligns with an account suggested by economist Martin Feldstein, who has made the argument that several of these institutional and market factors exerted pressure in an environment of general anxiety.
 Feldstein suggests that the stock market was in a speculative bubble that kept prices "too high by historic and sustainable standards".
 The real economy was doing well, profits and earnings were rising, but stock prices were rising faster than the underlying profits would warrant.
 These capital gains created high price-earnings ratios that were unsupportable.
 There was a common perception that the market was overpriced, and that a correction was certain to occur.
 At the same time tight monetary policy and a market expectation of continued tightening were driving up interest rates.
 Bad trade figures from August were announced in October.
 This created an anticipation that the Fed would raise interest rates again.
 With the stock market appearing overextended and interest rates rising, a switch from stocks to bonds began to appear increasingly attractive.
 Yet investors were also hesitant to make this move: "...everybody knew the market was overpriced, but everybody was greedy and didn't want to miss out on a continuation of the wonderful rise that had been going on since the beginning of the year.
 But they were very, very nervous".
 As a final catalyst, there was also concern that portfolio insurance would greatly accelerate any drop into an avalanche whenever it began.
 A return to equilibrium was thus inevitable, but when the bubble burst, the combination of portfolio selling, and significant market nervousness brought a sharp crash.